Martinhu95/IPE-Crawler-Water-Pollution/README.md

 I upload some data in file named data, if you need it, feel free to download it.

-# If you have any question, feel free to contact me:
+If you have any question, feel free to contact me:

 QQ:1063876676

+# PS:

-# If you think my work is useful, please give me a star!
+If you think my work is useful, please give me a star!
-# Thank you!
+Thank you!